 Its annual 401k Summit kicks off at the legendary Caesars Palace Sunday afternoon with the aptly titled “From the Hill to the SUMMIT: Come Hill or High Water—Trump, Tax Reform, and the Fiduciary Rule.”

-The session features American Retirement Association CEO and NAPA Executive Director Brian Graff, who teams up with The Hon.
-Bradford Campbell, partner at Drinker Biddle & Reath, LLP and former Assistant Secretary of Labor for Employee Benefits, for an update of the latest developments from Capitol Hill.
+The session features American Retirement Association CEO and NAPA Executive Director Brian Graff, who teams up with Bradford Campbell, partner at Drinker Biddle & Reath, LLP and former Assistant Secretary of Labor for Employee Benefits, for an update of the latest developments from Capitol Hill.

 The Summit then moves to its workshops, featuring MassMutual’s Hugh O’Toole facilitating a panel discussion on the convergence of health care and retirement.